MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-qs-vm.md

 go run main.go
 ```

-If there is a failure in the deployment, you get a message indicating that there was an issue, but without any specific details.
-Using the Azure CLI, get the details of the deployment failure with the following command:
+If there is a failure in the deployment, you get a message indicating that there was an issue, but it may not include enough detail.
+Using the Azure CLI, get the full details of the deployment failure with the following command:

 ```azurecli-interactive
 az group deployment show -g GoVMQuickstart -n VMDeployQuickstart